Tpichardo/azure-network-protocols/README.md

 1. Log in to the Azure portal.
 2. Create a Resource Group to add the virtual machines to.
 This will help us keep our resources organized.
 3. Create a Windows 10 virtual machine.
 Select <b>password</b> for authentication type for both VMs.
-Save these credentials, as we will use them to authenticate ourselves later.
+Save these credentials, as we will use them for authenticating later.
 4. Create a Linux (Ubuntu) virtual machine.
 Ensure that this VM is on the same virtual network as your Windows VM.

 <h2>Download and Install Wireshark</h2>